cell2fire/Cell2Fire/docsrc/source/rstfiles/HarvestedCells.rst

 spread of fire and arrest the spread of fires so that large contiguous areas don't catch fire.

-To simulate the program with harvested cells, we need to run the program and set-up our Cell2Fire folder from GIT hub.
+To simulate the program with harvested cells, we need to run the program and set-up the Cell2Fire folder from github.
 Then we run the program and once the file structure is created in our Cell2Fire document, we could open the Data folder and create a new .csv file to provide input for --HarvestedCells command.

 How to create a new CSV file
 ----------------------------